SC Kuopio Futis-98

-SC Kuopio Futis-98 (abbreviated SC KuFu-98 or KuFu-98) is a football club from Kuopio, Finland.
+SC Kuopio Futis-98 (abbreviated SC KuFu-98 or KuFu-98) was a football club from Kuopio, Finland.
 The club was formed in 1998 and their home ground is Savon Sanomat Areena.

+Since 2015 KuFu-98 acted as a farm club of Veikkausliiga club KuPS.
+In December 2021, it was announced that the newly established KuPS Akatemia (or KuPS II) will continue as the reserve team of KuPS and will gain the position and rights of SC KuFu-98.

 Background

 SC KuFu-98 was established in 1998, the club's inaugural meeting being attended by Leo Pohjolainen, Jarmo Hämäläinen, Heikki Kärkkäinen, Markku Korhonen, Pekka Toivanen, Janne Koskinen and Mikko Kolehmainen.
 The players for the first season came mainly from the Airakselan Yrityksen sports club.

 The club began their competitive matches in the Nelonen (Fourth Division).
 After their first season they gained promotion to the Kolmonen (Third Division) where they have subsequently played most of their football.
 The one exception was in 2003 when they have played one season in the Kakkonen (Second Division), the third tier of Finnish football.

-Since 2015 KuFu-98 acts as a farm club of Veikkausliiga club KuPS.

 Well-known former players are Yrjö Happonen, Atik Ismail, Pele Koljonen, Janne Savolainen and Freddy Adu.

 Season to season

-Club Structure
+Club structure

 Soccer Club Kuopio Futis-98 run one team.
 The club does not have a junior section.